Seattle Aquarium

-The Seattle Aquarium is a public aquarium in Seattle, Washington, United States, located on Pier 59 on the Elliott Bay waterfront.
-It opened in 1977 and has been accredited by the Association of Zoos and Aquariums (AZA).
+The Seattle Aquarium is a public aquarium in Seattle, Washington, United States, located on Pier 59 and 60 on the Elliott Bay waterfront.
+The aquarium opened in 1977 and is accredited by the Association of Zoos and Aquariums (AZA).

+The aquarium consists of three buildings.
+Its original buildings at Pier 59 and Pier 60 have six major exhibits.
+A third building, named the Ocean Pavilion, opened in August 2024 and focuses on the ecosystem of the Coral Triangle.
+This aquarium consistently participates in educational and conservation programs.

 History

 Plans for a city aquarium, replacing an existing private aquarium, were approved by voters in a 1968 Forward Thrust ballot initiative.
 The Seattle City Council approved a site near Golden Gardens Park in Ballard in April 1971, but reversed its decision months later following public outcry.
 A site on the north side of Pier 59 was instead chosen the following year, necessitating the demolition of additional piers, and was originally expected to begin construction in 1974 but was delayed by design revisions.
 The new aquarium was part of a large redevelopment program for the Alaskan Way promenade, which also included Waterfront Park and viewpoints.